grimmlab/transcriptional-translational-coupling/README.md

 ### How to download the data
 Data will be automatically fetched by the accompanion bash script when running the pipeline.
-Downliading the data from the DOOR2 database and GenBank can take several hours.
+Downloading the data from the DOOR2 database and GenBank can take several hours.

 TODO: PLEASE DESCRIBE THIS IN MORE DETAIL